|

 heritage is central to healthy communities.

-*Kemmis, Daniel.
+Kemmis, Daniel.
+The Good

-New York: Houghton Mifflin, 1995 (226 pp.).
-In some ways,
+York: Houghton Mifflin, 1995 (226 pp.).
+In some ways, this

-it is less theoretical and more grounded in Kemmis’s experiences
+less theoretical and more grounded in Kemmis’s experiences

 of a city that works (Missoula, where he was mayor).
 He includes